AcademySoftwareFoundation/openvdb/CONTRIBUTING.md

 # Overview

 This project aims to be governed in a transparent, accessible way for the benefit of the community.
-All participation in this project is open and not bound to corporate affilation.
-Participants all our bound to the [Code of Conduct](CODE_OF_CONDUCT.md).
+All participation in this project is open and not bound to corporate affiliation.
+Participants are all bound to the [Code of Conduct](CODE_OF_CONDUCT.md).

 # Project roles